zcma11/video-downloader/README.md

   vd -c a.js
 ```

 It will automatically save the download record.
-If you need to download again, please delete `fulfill.txt` or `vd -c a.js -re`.
+If you need to download again, please delete `fulfill.txt` or use `vd -c a.js -re`.

+## note!

+1. the path of file or the file name shouldn't have any white space.

-### ---
+## ---

 to be continue...